doppelganger113/kafka-sandbox/README.md

 # Kafka sandbox

+Playground for testing out Kafka and Kafka streams with Java.

 ## Installation and setup

 Download Scala binaries and extract them, then add their path to `KAFKA_HOME` env variable.